nuke-haus/mapnuke/README.md

 Missing features and other issues.

-- Currently missing map layouts for the following player counts: 21, 22.
 - Improve map generation speed.
-Large maps tend to take a while to generate.

-### The art to-do list

-I'm a programmer first and foremost, so my sprite art is kind of lacking.

 - More sprite variety.
 Every type of sprite (ie. trees, mountains) should have, at the very least, 5 variants.
 - Add unique sprites for hot and cold province modifiers.
 For example, a swamp with the colder province attribute should have some sort of unique sprite.
 Right now only wastelands are given hot/cold modifiers.